About Creamy White Mac and Cheese

 It was that good.

-I’ve made this recipe a few times since then, each time halving the recipe (because that much mac and cheese can’t be good for The Husband and I), but I don’t think I’ve enjoyed it as much as I did with the full 9×13 pan.
+I’ve made this recipe a few times since then, each time halving the recipe (because that much mac and cheese can’t be good for an old friend of mine and I), but I don’t think I’ve enjoyed it as much as I did with the full 9×13 pan.
 And who knows, maybe my measurements were off a tiny bit.
 Maybe there’s just something special about the exact proportion of ingredients.
 Either way, I wanted to mention it so you can learn from my mistakes.

 So, you can certainly try your hand at halving this recipe – but I wouldn’t recommend it.
 You might just need to go big or go home with this dish.